Smiling is good for you and good for others. Therefore, we should all strive to smile more! Here’s why.

 Objectively, however, a smile is nothing more than a tightening and flexing of our zygomaticus major and orbicularis oculi muscles.
 These are the muscles around our mouth and eyes that are most activated when we smile.
 From a rational standpoint, that’s all there is to it.
 However, you and I both know that a smile is so much more than that.
 A smile can bring joy and happiness into your life.
 A smile can reassure someone in doubt, cheer someone up who is down, or even convey attraction to someone you’re interested in.

-A smile is always more than a smile, and while to scientists a smile may be nothing more than flexing and relaxing of specific facial muscles, we know that smiles are powerful.
+A smile is always more than a smile, and while to scientists, a smile may be nothing more than flexing and relaxing specific facial muscles, we know that smiles are powerful.

 While we are all aware of the effect a smile can have on us and others, there is also a large body of hard scientific evidence that hints at the power of such a seemingly simple facial expression.
-Studies show that a smile even when it is forced can make people feel calmer, more positive, and happier in general.
+Studies show that a smile, even when forced, can make people feel calmer, more positive, and happier.